pixl8/Preside-CMS/support/docs/source/devguides/presideobjects.rst

         property name="tags" relationship="many-to-many" relatedto="tag";
     }

 A singe CFC file represents a table in your database.
-Properties defined using the :code:`property` tag represent fields and/or relationships on the table.
+Properties defined using the :code:`property` tag represent fields and/or relationships on the table (see :ref:`preside-objects-properties`, below).

 Database table names
 --------------------